mrocklin/blog/_posts/work/2015-03-25-Towards-OOC-Partitioned-Frame.md

 theoretically better than an out-of-core sort; hopefully someone smarter can come by and tell me why I'm wrong.

 We don't need a full sort, we need something far weaker.
-The approach outlined above has the following behavior.
-External sort requires at least two passes over the data while the method above requires one full pass through the data as well as one additional pass through index column.

-Sorting is sufficient but not necessary; we actually need partitioning, a far weaker form of sorting, into block sizes that are of *approximately* equal size.
-Furthermore, the *approximate size* can be pretty rough.
+External sort requires at least two passes over the data while the method above requires one full pass through the data as well as one additional pass through the index column to determine good block divisions.
+These divisions should be of *approximately* equal size.
+The *approximate size* can be pretty rough.
 I don't think we would notice a variation of a factor of five in block sizes.
 Task scheduling lets us be pretty sloppy with load imbalance as long as we have many tasks.

 I haven't implemented a good external sort though so I'm only able to argue theory here.
 I'm likely missing important implementation details.